ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 Successful cloud migration helps IT more easily deliver applications to end users, when and where they need them.
 Cloud-delivered applications can be scaled for reliable access around the world, without the distinct limits and unique complications of legacy infrastructure.
 Security updates and general maintenance are also much more streamlined.
 It all adds up to more flexible, sustainable operations that can better support customers, not to mention geographically distributed workforces.

 Whether due to a merger or acquisition, a sudden influx of new customers or a series of changes in workload requirements, an organization may need to provide additional IT resources to its users for their common use cases.
-Cloud computing platforms make it easier to procure and scale compute, storage, and networking resources on-demand, without having to procure and set up the physical infrastructure and connectivity contracts required in on-prem paradigms.
+Cloud computing platforms make it easier to procure and scale compute, storage, and networking resources on-demand, without having to procure and set up the physical infrastructure and connectivity contracts required in on-premises paradigms.

 Cloud computing providers sell most of their services via operating expenditure business models, with customer spend tied to real consumption (prepayment commitments, like those for instance reservations, are also available on some platforms).
 This setup can save companies money by eliminating costly capital expenditures at a capacity that might not be fully utilized.
 Upgrades and maintenance are also bundled into the cost of cloud computing services, saving IT time and money.